ahmedwelhakim/ahmedwelhakim/README.md

 ## :man_technologist: About Me
 - :mortar_board: I’m Ahmed Elhakim, I pursued my bachelor's degree in Computer Engineering at Ain Shams university.

-- :seedling: I'm really enthuasiastic about learning new technologies, and improving my skills, during the five years at university, I learned a lot if things and worked in many projects in different fields as Web development, Android development, Embedded System, and Embedded Linux.
+- :seedling: I'm really enthuasiastic about learning new technologies, and improving my skills, during the five years at university, I learned a lot of things and worked in many projects in different fields as Web development, Android development, Embedded System, and Embedded Linux.

 - :musical_keyboard: Beside the Computer Engineering field, I'm also pianist and music composer.
 I won :1st_place_medal: first place for best music composition at musical contest called (ابداع) that is between all universities in Egypt.